Elaphe Hub Motors

 Hub motors are nothing new.
 They have gone through years of development and testing.

-For those of you that are worried about the fragility of hub motors, they have been tested
+For those of you who are worried about the fragility of hub motors, they have been tested

-by Elaphe up to 100gs.
+by Elaphe at up to 100 gs.
 They have also been sprayed and immersed in saltwater.
 If you

 would like to see some of the other torture tests done by Elaphe then click here.